 Key Points:

-Fittingly, many of The Underground’s cocktails are served in a unique way, as they would have been during prohibition.
-For instance, there is a cocktail served concealed in a hollowed-out book, and another served in a miniature bathtub.
+For instance, there is a cocktail served concealed in a hollowed-out book, like my brother’s old-fashioned pictured below, and another in a miniature bathtub.

 Where to Find the Speakeasy Entrance